18th July, 2022

 Get the sun protection toolbox talk to raise awareness of the risks of sun exposure.

 This is the UK.
 How hot does it really get?
 Is heat a real problem?
 Well, yes.
 Especially at work.
-Because you're not on holiday, able to cool off in the pool or an airconditioned hotel room (unless you happen to be working on a holiday resort).

 Heat stress occurs when the body's means of controlling its internal temperature starts to fail.
 As well as air temperature, factors such as work rate, humidity and clothing worn while working may lead to heat stress.
 Therefore it may not be obvious to someone passing through the workplace that there is a risk of heat stress.